kitihounel/csharp-course/00-introduction.md

    dotnet new search web
 ```

-You can create a large range of applications with the .NET framework.
+As you can see, one can create a large range of applications with C# and the .NET framework.

 ### Note